HOUSTON COMPLEX PROPERTY DIVISION ATTORNEY

-Dividing property can be the most complicated aspect of any divorce.
-When a couple owns complex assets, such as multiple properties, extensive retirement accounts or business ownership interests, they need an experienced family law attorney who understands how to value and identify marital interests and claims related to these assets.
-Failure to properly address such property and related claims could result in significant losses.
+Dividing property can be one of the most complicated aspects of a divorce.
+When a couple owns complex assets, such as multiple properties, extensive retirement accounts, or business ownership interests, they need an experienced property division attorney who understands how to value and identify marital interests.
+Failure to adequately address such property and related claims could result in significant losses to both parties.

-At Moffett Law Firm, we are highly skilled and experienced in identifying complex marital property assets and related claims, as well as identifying and confirming your separate property.
-Separate property may include property that was owned, before marriage, as well as assets inherited or gifted during marriage or acquired during a marriage with separate property funds.
-We can also assist you in working with knowledgeable experts who can analyze commingled assets and uncover hidden assets.
+At Moffett Law Firm, we are highly skilled and experienced in identifying complex marital property assets and related claims as well as identifying and confirming your separate property.
+Separate property may include property that was owned before marriage, assets inherited or gifted during the marriage, or those acquired during marriage with separate property funds.
+Our Houston complex asset division lawyers can work with knowledgeable experts who can analyze commingled assets and uncover hidden assets.

-Complex assets generally have a high value and may have a complicated ownership structure.
+Complex assets generally have a high value and may have a complicated ownership structure, such as a business partnership or something that actively involves participation from both partners.
 Analyzing complex assets may require a professional to formally evaluate their worth.
 We have handled numerous cases involving the division of complex marital assets, including but not limited to:

 - Real estate holdings